December 14, 2017

 January 14, 2012

 A big success -- Pathology faculty were included in 5 of 6 funded projects from the collaborative research opportunity sponsored by the Depts. of Surgery, Internal Medicine, and Pathology!
 Drs.
 Chen, Jin, Martinez-Cerdeno, Tran, and Zarbalis will be pursuing projects related to anemia in bypass surgery, muscle morphology in polycystic ovary disease, stem cells in Parkinson's disease, point of care testing in post-burn resuscitation, and autophagy in osteoporosis.
-And for those particpants not funded, we hope that this program enabled you to meet new collaborators that will be valuable for future projects!
+And for those participants not funded, we hope that this program enabled you to meet new collaborators that will be valuable for future projects!

 December 13, 2011